 Our third and final option is for Zoom Webinars users only, and that’s using the Splash and Zoom integration.

-The registration and email experiences leading up to the event are fully designed and branded in Splash.
+The registration and email experiences leading up to the event are designed and branded in Splash.
 The unique join link for each guest is the only communication sent outside of Splash and is delivered through the Zoom confirmation email.
 The event itself also takes place exclusively in Zoom.

 While this option has a lower ceiling for design, where it separates itself is with its automation and scale.
 By setting up the integration one time, every virtual event a team creates in Splash will create a corresponding Zoom webinar, sync registrants, and check-in guests - all automatically.

 If your team consistently produces Zoom Webinars, this is your go-to option.